reddit-archive/reddit/r2/r2/config/feature/README.md

 * To release something to third party devs and mods before it goes live

-* (eventually) to gradually add traffic to something that may have serious impact on load
+* To gradually add traffic to something that may have serious impact on load

 * To guard something that you might need to quickly turn off for some reason